A Complete Approach to Loop Verification with Invariants and Summaries: Related Work

 \section{Related Work}

-We emphasize that the approach of using summaries, resp. loop specifications in terms of pre-/postconditions is not new, see e.g.~\citet{hehner2005specified} for practical examples.
+We emphasize that the approach of using contracts, see e.g.~\citet{hehner2005specified} for practical examples.
 The work closest to the theory of \cref{sec:approach} is by \citet{hehner1999refinement}, which shows an analogue of \cref{def:sm} as Rule~F in~\cite[Sec 10]{hehner1999refinement}.
 Their presentation is closely tied to reasoning about \code{for}-loops, where starting and ending indices are known (as symbolic expressions).
 In contrast, we delimit the loop in terms of precondition~$P$ and postcondition~$Q$, which lifts the idea to all loops in general.
-Moreover, Rule~F does not make explicit the relational nature of summaries, whereas Rule~G in~\cite{hehner1999refinement} considers \emph{two arbitrary} execution segments of the loop, instead of a single segment known to end in a final state (cf. \cref{fig:steps}).
-Further work that is based on the same idea essential is~\cite{bohorquez2010elementary,chargueraud2010characteristic}.
+Moreover, Rule~F does not make explicit the relational nature of postconditions, whereas Rule~G in~\cite{hehner1999refinement} considers \emph{two arbitrary} execution segments of the loop, instead of a single segment known to end in a final state (cf. \cref{fig:inv,fig:sm}), possibly with additional limitations wrt. framing.
+Further work that is based on the same idea is~\cite{bohorquez2010elementary,chargueraud2010characteristic}.
 A constructive translation like the one shown \cref{sec:bridge} is not provided there or elsewhere as far as we know.

-We note that the approach presented here is not a backwards analysis where transitions are reversed (e.g., \cite{cabodi1994efficient}), as summaries propagate results backwards.
+Ideas to leverage the postcondition of a procedure contract to derive invariants has been explored by \citet{furia2010inferring}.
+Applying such techniques in a setting with loop contracts is a natural step forward, but from \cref{sec:examples} it is clear that the necessary generalizations remain challenging.
+Progress in solving Horn clauses~\cite{fedyukovich2019quantified,unno2017automating,hojjat2018eldarica,champion2018hoice,gurfinkel2019science,grebenshchikov2012synthesizing,deangelis2014verifying} will tie into such work.